Yuan Taur: Research

+IBM research

 While working at IBM T. J. Watson Research Center during 1981 to 2001, Taur's research focused on scaling CMOS transistors from 1 micron to 100 nm.
 He investigated issues like avoiding CMOS latch-up, minimizing parasitic series resistance, gate work function for surface-channel pMOS, and shallow trench isolation process for achieving higher packing density.
 He also reported the first 100 nm CMOS transistors and published a conceptual super-halo design for 25 nm CMOS near the limit of bulk CMOS scaling.
 In addition, he wrote an article on the limits to CMOS transistor scaling, listing factors like quantum mechanical tunneling through thin insulating layers, short-channel effect, standby power dissipation caused by injection of thermal electrons over a potential barrier.

+UCSD research

-During his tenure at UCSD from 2001 to 2024, Taur's research has been mainly on the design and modeling of transistors from 100 nm to 10 nm.
+During his tenure at UCSD from 2001 to 2025, Taur's research has been mainly on the design and modeling of transistors from 100 nm to 10 nm.
 He contributed to the field by publishing an analytic potential model for symmetric double-gate MOSFETs that remains continuous across all bias regions.
 Additionally, he and his students published a series of papers on compact modeling of double-gate MOSFETs and nanowire transistors, a distributed model for oxide traps in III-V MOSFETs, and tunneling MOSFETs with a staggered source-channel heterojunction.
 In 2019, he developed a non-GCA model capable of providing continuous solutions into the MOSFET saturation region, addressing limitations inherent in conventional models.

 Works

-Taur's textbook, Fundamentals of Modern VLSI Devices, used in first-year graduate courses on microelectronics worldwide, has been translated into Japanese for all three editions and into Chinese for the 2nd and 3rd editions.
+Taur's textbook, Fundamentals of Modern VLSI Devices coauthored with Tak H. Ning, has been widely used in first-year graduate courses on microelectronics worldwide.
+It has been translated into Japanese for all three editions and into Chinese for the 2nd and 3rd editions.
 This work delved into CMOS and bipolar VLSI devices, covering semiconductor physics, design optimization, power consumption, scaling, and physical limitations.
 The second edition elaborated on device parameter relationships, integrating MOSFET scale length theory, SiGe-base bipolar devices, and silicon-on-insulators, and included a chapter on VLSI memory devices, both volatile and non-volatile.
 Its third edition, published in 2022, expanded on modern VLSI device properties and designs, introducing about 25% new material on advancements like high-k gate dielectrics, double-gate MOSFETs, lateral bipolar transistors, and non-GCA MOSFET model.